QuantumNuke75/Unofficial-Modding-Guide/uasset_modding/adding_weapons.md

 ## Tutorials
 1. Close the UAssetGUI open before.
 2. Launch the Asset Editor, choose 4.25 at top right.
-Open IDT.
+Open **IDT**.
 3. Find the weapon you are replacing at "\Code Block\Block 1\DataTable\<WeaponName>", select it at the left side, and export sub (Edit->Export Sub)
 4. Choose one method
 	- Go to the exported sub open it, rename the "\CoreItem\NameString" and "CoreItem\SubTypeString" to **Index**